-In beige, you can be daring and low-key at the same time, making it easy to match your colour palette to other items in the room.
+In beige, you can be daring and low-key at the same time, making it easy to match your color palette to other items in the room.

-What do you think of beige coloured wallpapers?
+What do you think of beige colored wallpapers?
 Do you agree that beige is better than greige?
-Tell us which is your favourite in the comments below…
+Tell us which is your favorite in the comments below…